dd32/td-gh-ex/README.md

 2. This theme uses { Redux Framework } as theme options panel which is licensed under GPLv2 or later
 3. This theme uses { Bootstrap } by Twitter and the { Glyphicon } set are licensed under the GPL-compatible [http://www.apache.org/licenses/LICENSE-2.0 Apache License v2.0]
 4. This theme uses { Flexslider } which is licensed under GPLv2
+5. This theme uses { Elusive Icons Webfont } which is licensed under GPL-compatible SIL Open Font License
+6. All images used in this theme is licensed under GPLv2 or later